 What is a Fund of Funds (FOF)?

-A Fund of Funds (FOF) is an investment vehicle where a fund invests in a portfolio composed of shares of other funds rather than investing directly in stocks, bonds or other securities.
-The strategy of investing a fund of funds aims to achieve broad diversification and asset allocation where investors can get broader exposure with reduced risks as compared to investing directly in securities.
+A Fund of Funds (FOF) is an investment vehicle where a fund invests in a portfolio composed of shares of other funds rather than investing directly in stocks, bonds, or other securities.
+The strategy of investing in a fund of funds aims to achieve broad diversification and asset allocation where investors can get broader exposure with reduced risks compared to investing directly in securities.
 A fund of funds, also referred to as a multi-manager investment, gives small investors broad diversification to hopefully protect their investments from severe losses caused by uncontrollable factors such as inflation and counterparty default.

 Portfolio managers use their expertise and experience in identifying the best selection of funds to invest in, based on their past performance and profitability.
 Depending on the expertise of a portfolio manager, a FOF investment has the potential of earning a higher than average return.
 A FOF may be designated as fettered or unfettered.
 A FOF is classified as fettered if it invests only in funds managed by the same company that manages the FOF, while unfettered FOFs have the flexibility to invest in funds outside their company offerings.